These activities are also available in Romanian

 Another student holds his/her hand: Number 2

 Ask the class, how can we make 3 from this?
-Yes, another student will hold his/her other hand: Number 3
+Yes, another person will hold his/her other hand: Number 3

 These 3 students are “it.”
-The other students run from one side of the play area to the other.
-The 3 students try to tag them.
+The other class members run from one side of the play area to the other.
+The 3 holding hands try to tag them.
 The 3 must keep holding hands for the “tag” to count.
-Once all the students have been tagged, another 3 are chosen to be “it.”
+Once everyone has been tagged, another 3 are chosen to be “it.”

 Needed: a set of ten cards or papers with the numerals 1-10 written on them.